- Home

 Plywood from Sarawak, Malaysia

 In recent years, as is the case with Indonesia, several environmental groups have expressed their concerns about the legality of the logs used as raw material for plywood manufactured in Sarawak, Malaysia.
-Sarawak Forest Corporation was established in 2003 for the purpose of eliminating illegal logging in Sarawak, Indonesia.
+Sarawak Forestry Corporation was established in 2003 for the purpose of eliminating illegal logging in Sarawak, Indonesia.
 Thereafter, the Sarawak Timber Legality Verification System (STLVS) was created in 2015 to further strengthen efforts to eliminate illegal logging, reflecting the trend of elimination of illegally logged timber in countries such as the United States, the EU, and Australia.
 Sumitomo Forestry conducted an on-site audit of a plywood production plant of one of its suppliers in September 2019 to primarily confirm whether the STLVS was properly in operation from the logging sites to the plant landing.

 We were able to confirm that tracking is possible from logs arriving at the plant to the harvesting district via identification processes such as orange tags proving royalty payments (for processing domestically), white tags (for log production) as well as markings and relevant transfer permits from regional forest offices through the detailed logging plans and tree logging lists required by STLVS.
 In addition, a signature from a representative in charge of the regional forest office on the back of the export application (K2) necessary to export plywood products confirms the products satisfy all of the STLVS standards.